Automic/terraform-provider-cda/README.md

 ├── zu00132.dll
 └── zuksp.dll
 ```
-- Archive above folder with name: agent.zip
+- Archive the folder with the name: agent.zip
-- Replace existing agent.zip in source folder
+- Replace the existing agent.zip in the source folder

 #### Service Manager
-- Copy files from other x64 version of CDA Service Manager and create a structure like:
+- Copy the files from aother x64 Service Manager installation version and create the following structure:
 ```bash
 servicemanager
 ├── bootstrp3.cab